 For the in-person lessons in 2023-24, you will be asked to choose one of these (2) sessions:

 Tuesdays from 5:30 – 7:00PM or Wednesdays from 5:00 – 6:30PM

 In-person classes for SPANISH Religious Education: Saturdays 10 – 11:30AM.
 For preschool/kindergarten and students who have not yet prepared for or received First Holy Communion.

 Here is a quick summary of our Family Catechesis program format:

-This program will have everything you (the parent) need to lead a brief, once a week, faith-based discussion with your family (with optional activity and/or video).
+The Family Catechesis program will have everything you (the parent) need to lead brief at-home faith-based discussion with your family (with activity and/or video components).

 - The schedule includes 9 in-person, grade-level classes (1x/month).
 All in-person classes begin in the Church.
 Families come in and sit together for the first 20 minutes or so.
 Then the families are asked to walk their children to their classrooms for instruction with their peers, facilitated by a volunteer catechist.
 This year our focus will be on the 7 Sacraments of the Church.
 After children are dropped off at their classroom, parents will proceed to the Davidson Center (or return to the Church) for a Parent Session (includes important information as well as opportunities to grow in our faith and learn at an adult level).
 For parents of children who are preparing to receive First Communion this year, the Parent Session will take place in the Administrative Center, Room B. These children will join their parent(s) in Room B for the last 15 minutes of class time.